-Campus Crew is an opportunity for students to begin giving back to the College by supporting the work required to prepare the campus for Orientation.
+Campus Crew is an opportunity for students to begin engaging with UChicago by supporting the work required to prepare the campus for Orientation.
 This program offers opportunities for students to learn more about campus, meet other members of their incoming class, and explore the unique character of the city of Chicago, while also offering a shared work experience that is vital to the successful implementation of O-Week.
 Crew members will be doing work, including moving boxes and setting-up spaces, but it won't be all work and no play.
 Each evening we have fun events planned for you and other special programs throughout the week to help you begin your transition into the College.
-Campus Crew is open to 15 participants and includes room and board, along with a stipend of $300 for the week.
+Campus Crew is open to 16 participants and includes room and board, along with a stipend of $300 for the week.

 During the week prior to the official start of O-Week, Campus Crew members will help to get the campus ready for the arrival of students and parents on Move-In Day.
 Crew members will work in groups of 8 fellow first-year students led by one upperclassman crew captain who will serve as your site leader and mentor for the week.
 Your crew captain will serve as a valuable resource, providing information and advice to help you during your transition to UChicago.